 In 2003, footprints were also discovered at Mungo that were dated at more than 20,000 years old, and many tools, animal remains and other culturally significant sites were also found in the lake and surrounding area.
 The whole Willandra Lakes Region has greatly assisted with knowledge of the environment and history of Australia.

 There are several accommodation options at Mungo, and self-guided tours as well as guided tours are available.
 There is a visitor centre and cooking facilities, and many school and tour groups visit each year.
-We camped at the Main Camp in 2014 and spent a long weekend exploring and learning.
+We camped at the Main Camp and spent a long weekend exploring and learning.
 Here are some photos of the amazing landscape there.
 These shots were taken on a guided tour: these ares are only accessible with a professional guide.

 During our visit to Mungo a tourist passing by snapped a photo of our tour guide, Ivan, without acknowledging him or asking his permission in any way.
 It was an uncomfortable moment for the rest of us, and showed extreme disrespect to Ivan.
 I’ve written a separate post about this incident and why practicing Respectful Photography is so important.